Creative Comfort Solutions' Maintenance Plan

 Keep your investment operating safely and efficiently every season

-- When you sign up for a Maintenance Plan, you’ll receive a 15% discount on repairs (parts and labor) and we’ll waive the diagnostic fee (regularly $89).
+When you enroll in our Maintenance Plan, you’ll also receive 15% off all repairs (parts and labor), and we’ll waive the diagnostic fee (a $89 value).

 Here’s what our maintenance checklist includes for both cooling and heating services: